 CFDs are a popular financial product that allows traders to speculate on the price movements of Brent crude oil without owning the underlying asset.
 Instead of buying physical barrels of oil, traders enter into a contract with their broker to exchange the difference in price from the time the position is opened to when it is closed.

 At WR Trading, we recommend CFDs due to their flexibility, as they allow traders to profit from both rising and falling oil prices.
 The ability to go long or short makes CFDs ideal for traders who want to capitalize on market volatility in the oil market.
-Recent data projects the global CFD market to reach $3.8 Billion by 2030 which reflects its popularity among traders.
+Recent data projects the global CFD market to reach $3.8 billion by 2030, which reflects its growing popularity among traders.

 Futures Contracts

-Futures are standardized contracts that obligate traders to buy or sell a specific amount of Brent crude oil at a predetermined price on a future date.
+Futures are standardised contracts that obligate traders to buy or sell a specific amount of Brent crude oil at a predetermined price on a future date.
 Unlike options, futures do not provide the flexibility to back out of the trade, making them a higher-risk product.
-Recent data reveals that more than 1 million contracts of Brent crude oil futures and options trade dail, with around 4 million contracts of open interest.
+Recent data reveal that more than 1 million contracts of Brent crude oil futures and options trade daily, with around 4 million contracts of open interest.

 So, for traders looking to speculate on longer-term movements in Brent crude oil, futures could be the answer.
 This instrument offers a way to gain pure exposure to oil prices without many of the fees or spreads associated with other products like CFDs.